Technological revolution: Description

-The concept of universal technological revolutions is a key factor in the Neo-Schumpeterian theory of long economic waves/cycles (Carlota Perez, Tessaleno Devezas, Daniel Šmihula and others).
+The concept of universal technological revolutions is a "contributing factor in the Neo-Schumpeterian theory of long economic waves/cycles", according to Carlota Perez, Tessaleno Devezas, Daniel Šmihula and others.

 History

-The most well-known examples of a technological revolutions were the Industrial Revolution in the 19th century, the scientific-technical revolution about 1950–1960, the Neolithic Revolution, and the Digital Revolution.
-It is not easy to define which technological revolutions have been crucial and influenced not only one segment of human activity, but had a universal impact.
-One universal technological revolution may be composed of several sectoral technological revolutions (in science, industry, transport and the like).
+Some examples of technological revolutions were the Neolithic Revolution, the Industrial Revolution in the mid 1800s, the scientific-technical revolution about 1950–1960, and the Digital Revolution.
+The distinction between universal technological revolution and singular revolutions have been debated.
+One universal technological revolution may be composed of several sectoral technological revolutions (such as in science, industry, or transport).

-There are several universal technological revolutions which occurred during the modern era in Western culture:
+There are several universal technological revolutions during the modern era in Western culture: